 - Abfractions (notches in your enamel near your gum line)

 These issues alone can significantly hinder your enjoyment of life, so they need to be addressed promptly.
 Once resolved, you can get back to doing the things you love, free from pain and other problems.

-For our other preventative dentistry services, click here.
+For our other preventive dentistry services, click here.

 We have a number of different methods for treating misalignment.

 In some cases, orthodontics might be appropriate.
 In other cases, such as teeth that appear overly worn, we might recommend a crown to build up the damaged teeth and improve your alignment.